ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 #### Stacked CNN Encoder

-The stacked cnn encoder is inspiered by [Xiang Zhang at alii's Character-level Convolutional Networks for Text Classification](https://arxiv.org/abs/1509.01626).
+The stacked cnn encoder is inspired by [Xiang Zhang at alii's Character-level Convolutional Networks for Text Classification](https://arxiv.org/abs/1509.01626).
 It works by first mapping the input integer sequence `b x s` (where `b` is the batch size and `s` is the length of the sequence) into a sequence of embeddings, then it passes the embedding through a stack of 1d convolutional layers with different filter size (by default 6 layers with filter size 7, 7, 3, 3, 3 and 3), followed by an optional final pool and by a flatten operation.
 This single flatten vector is then passed through a stack of fully connected layers and returned as a `b x h` tensor where `h` is the output size of the last fully connected layer.
 If you want to output the full `b x s x h` tensor, you can specify the `pool_size` of all your `conv_layers` to be `None`  and `reduce_output: None`, while if `pool_size` has a value different from `None` and `reduce_output: None` the returned tensor will be of shape `b x s' x h`, where `s'` is width of the output of the last convolutional layer.